operasoftware/unite-libraries/gettext/README.md

 ## GetText

+**Note: since April 2012 development and support for Opera Unite has been discontinued.
+This includes the Opera Unite functionality inside the Opera desktop browser itself, as well as the Opera Unite servers that provided the public `user.operaunite.com` URLs.**

 GetText is a JavaScript implementation of GNU Gettext, providing internationalization support for JavaScript, e.g. handling .po files.

 ### JSDoc